 Feb 9, 2021 — Learn from the mistakes of others?
 Our blogger reflects on investing mistakes he’s seen participants in the EMSP make over the past forty years.

-Sep 24, 2020 — ExxonMobil stock is at levels last seen in the early 2000s.
-If you're a retirement-eligible employee and you don't want to sell shares of XOM at these low prices, what are you to do?
-If you plan to leave ExxonMobil and you've got XOM stock in your EMSP, what's the right strategy?
+Apr 20, 2023 — ExxonMobil stock is at near-record levels.
+For many, selling stock now presents a dilemma.
+If you’re a retirement-eligible employee and you don’t want to sell shares of XOM at these high prices, hoping the upward trend continues, what are you to do?
+If you plan to leave ExxonMobil and you’ve got XOM stock in your EMSP, what’s the right strategy?

 Tell us about yourself and your current financial situation without cost or obligation.
 Receive an introduction to a wealth management colleague, have a personal conversation, and get your questions answered.